Table Of Contents

 - The hand crank can sometimes slip from your hand during grinding.

-The Java Presse Coffee Company Manual Grinder is a lightweight and compact grinder that features 15 plus speed settings for complete control – you get complete control over the level of coarseness you want for your coffee.
+The Java Presse Coffee Company Manual Grinder is a lightweight, compact conical burr grinder that features 15 plus speed settings for complete control – you get complete control over the level of coarseness you want for your coffee.
 This model is compact and can easily fit inside a standard handbag.
 It can also be disassembled for even more space-saving capability.

 2. Mueller Austria Ultra-Grind Manual Coffee Grinder